 - Book regular fire risk assessments.

-If ever in doubt, you can consult an OHEAP fire safety expert today.
+If ever in doubt, you can consult an OHEAP fire specialist today.

-Q. In the UK which regulations govern building fire safety?
+Q. In the UK which regulations govern building fire protection?

 - The Regulatory Reform (Fire Safety) Fire Safety Order 2005.